manifoldmarkets/manifold/web/README.md

 3. Your site will be available on http://localhost:3000

 Check package.json for other command-line tasks. (e.g. `yarn dev` will point the development server at the prod database. `yarn emulate` will run against a local emulated database, if you are serving it via `yarn serve` from the [`functions/` package][functions-readme].)

+## Tech stack

+Manifold's website uses [Next.js][nextjs], which is a [React][react]-based framework that handles concerns like routing, builds, and a development server.
+It's also integrated with [Vercel][vercel], which is responsible for hosting the site and providing some other production functionality like serving the API.
+The application code is written exclusively in Typescript.
+Styling is done via CSS-in-JS in the React code and uses [Tailwind][tailwind] CSS classes.

 ## Building and deployment